Lyn Corbray © Fantasy Flight Games

 Ser Lyn won his knighthood fighting for House Targaryen with Marq Grafton against Lord Jon Arryn at the gates of Gulltown during the opening sequences of Robert's Rebellion.
 He was pardoned and joined Lord Jon against the Targaryens.

-At the Battle of the Trident, Lyn's father Lord Corbray was badly wounded.
-In the confusion Lyn took up the family's Valyrian steel sword, Lady Forlorn, and distinguished himself by leading an assault on the Dornish lines.
-He personally finished off a wounded Lewyn Martell.
+At the battle of the Trident, Ser Lyn's father Lord Corbray was badly wounded.
+In the confusion Lyn took up the family's Valyrian steel longsword, Lady Forlorn, and distinguished himself by leading an assault on the Dornish lines.
+He personally finished off a wounded Prince Lewyn Martell of the Kingsguard.

 Honoring Lyn's achievements on the battlefield, his father bequeathed him Lady Forlorn upon his death.
 His elder brother Lyonel Corbray inherited the rest of the family estate and titles, but still resented the loss of the family blade.